 One way of explaining why the question arises is with a Self-fulfilling prophecy or self-reinforcing loop.
 For example, a person experiences social anxiety, which leads them to avoid social interactions where they might encounter others as they fear judgment or embarrassment.
 As a result, they miss out on opportunities for possible positive social experiences and feedback, leading to a lack of social skills development and increasing feelings of isolation, further reinforcing their social anxiety.
 A cycle like this can be perpetual and difficult to get out of.

 This leads to the reason the question: “What is the purpose of life?” is asked in the first place - due to a state of present dissatisfaction or discontent with how one’s life is going.
 We’re going to a job that we don’t like to do.
 We’re fulfilling responsibilities that we never explicitly signed up for.
 We’re in a relationship where we don’t feel loved.
 We’re in a place where we feel we don’t belong.
 When placed in one or more of such situations, the question arises because we feel as though whatever we’re currently doing, is not what we’re meant to do.
 We feel that we’re ‘meant to do’ something bigger, better, more special.
-Naturally, because we feel as though there is something else that we’re meant to do, we feel all the more dissatisfied and discontent with everything that we are in fact doing, or all the people we are surrounded by, because we’re constantly living in this idealistic world, glorifying a sense of purpose that doesn’t exist.
+Naturally, because we feel as though there is something else that we’re meant to do, we feel all the more dissatisfied and discontent with everything that we are doing, or all the people we are surrounded by, because we’re constantly living in this idealistic world, glorifying a sense of purpose that doesn’t exist.
 “I’m not enjoying this, because this is not what I’m meant to do.”

 Granted, there are some tasks we do throughout the day that may appear to be menial or undesirable.
 Household chores like vacuuming or cleaning the dishes, or finding a parking spot on a busy Sunday afternoon can feel tedious, but these are all momentary and do not reflect the state of our lives as a whole, as I will get to in a bit.

 Social media, particularly LinkedIn has played an important role in this, and not for the better.
-The feeds of platforms like Instagram, LinkedIn, Twitter, and now Threads are filled with countless examples of individuals claiming that they’ve finally ‘found their higher purpose’, they’re finally doing ‘what they were meant to do’, they “left their toxic job and started their own business”, etc. The falsity of this belief, however, is that they didn’t really find any purpose.
-All that happened was that they started more satisfied and content with their life, job, relationship, and so on, and so they think as though that is their purpose.
+The feeds of platforms like Instagram, LinkedIn, Twitter, and now Threads are filled with countless examples of individuals claiming that they’ve finally ‘found their higher purpose’, they’re finally doing ‘what they were meant to do’, they “left their toxic job and started their own business”, etc. The falsity of this belief, however, is that they didn’t find any purpose.
+All that happened was that they started more satisfied and content with their life, jobs, relationships, and so on, and so they think as though that is their purpose.
 Of course, that is only until they encounter another crisis where something doesn’t work out as planned and things go south.
 Then, the belief will arise yet again: “There is something more to do”.

 All illusions.